My Quiet Kitchen

 • 2 teaspoons mustard seeds

-• fresh ginger root
+• fresh turmeric and ginger root

 For my next batch of quick pickles I plan to do a ginger-turmeric combo with mostly rice vinegar.
 Doesn't that sound delicious?